Monday, March 17, 2025

 Eligibility Criteria for Switching to a Work Visa

-To apply for a work visa, you must have completed a recognized degree program in Germany.
+1. Completion of Studies: To apply for a work visa, you must have completed a recognized degree program in Germany.
 Ensure your university is accredited, as this is a critical requirement.

-You need to secure employment that is relevant to your degree program.
-The position must align with your qualifications and meet Germany’s labor standards.
+3. Job in Your Field of Study: You must secure relevant employment for your degree program.
+The position must align with your qualifications and meet Germany’s labour standards.

 Steps to Transition from Student Visa to Work Visa